Formalizing Preferences Over Runtime Distributions: Preferences Over Runtime Distributions

-Since this paper is ultimately about choosing \textit{algorithms}, we assume that little or nothing is known about the runtime distribution $A$ (or $B$), except what can be learned through sampling (\cref{sec:sampling}), but that we know something about the captime $\kappa$---its mean, say, or the fixed and bounded range in which it falls.
+Since this paper is ultimately about formalizing our preferences between \textit{algorithms}, it is natural to consider the case where we can learn about runtime distributions only through sampling (discussed in \cref{sec:sampling}), but where we do know something about the captime $\kappa$---its mean, say, or the fixed and bounded range in which it falls.
 The next section discusses how we might give specific form to the function $p$ in practice.